JoshuaS3/joshstock.in/site/content/blog/opengl-fractal-explorer.md

 Splitting up the screen into 32x32 chunks is pretty arbitrary.
 GPUs are very heavily designed for parallelism, so, generally, splitting work up into chunks means things will get done more quickly, but there is an upper limit to this.
-In my experimentation, 32x32 chunks seemed to work best.
+In my experimentation, 32x32 chunks seemed to work best for whatever reason.

 The compute shader looks like this: